The Crow (1994 film): Home media

+Subsequent media

 Sequels

 In 1996, a sequel was released, called The Crow: City of Angels.
 In this film, Vincent Pérez plays Ashe Corven, who, along with his son Danny, is killed by criminals.
 Ashe is resurrected as a new Crow.
-The character of Sarah Mohr (Mia Kirshner) reappears in this film and assists Ashe.
+The character of Sarah (now played by Mia Kirshner) reappears in this film and assists Ashe.
 The film also features Iggy Pop, who, according to the booklet insert for the film's soundtrack, was the producer's first choice for Funboy in the first Crow movie, but he was unable to commit due to his recording schedule.
+In addition, it also featured the final appearance of Thuy Trang.
 The band Deftones can be seen playing live in a festival scene and they contributed the song "Teething" to the soundtrack.
 The film received mostly negative reviews.
-The film was followed by a television series and two direct-to-video sequels, each with a different person as The Crow.

-The Crow: Stairway to Heaven was a 1998 Canadian television series created by Bryce Zabel and starring Mark Dacascos in the lead role as Eric Draven, originally played by Brandon Lee.
+The Crow: Stairway to Heaven was a 1998 Canadian television series created by Bryce Zabel and starring Mark Dacascos in the lead role as Eric Draven.
+It garnered generally positive reviews and performed moderately well in the ratings, but was cancelled after one season.

 The third film, The Crow: Salvation, was released in 2000.
 Directed by Bharat Nalluri, it stars Eric Mabius, Kirsten Dunst, Fred Ward, Jodi Lyn O'Keefe and William Atherton.
 It is loosely based on Poppy Z. Brite's novel The Lazarus Heart.
 After its distributor cancelled the intended theatrical release due to The Crow: City of Angels' negative critical reception, The Crow: Salvation was released directly to video with mixed reviews.

 The fourth film, The Crow: Wicked Prayer, was released in 2005.
 Directed by Lance Mungia, it stars Edward Furlong, David Boreanaz, Tara Reid, Tito Ortiz, Dennis Hopper, Emmanuelle Chriqui and Danny Trejo.
 It was inspired by Norman Partridge's novel of the same title.
 It had a one-week theatrical première on June 3, 2005, at AMC Pacific Place Theatre in Seattle, Washington, before being released to video on July 19, 2005.
-Like the other sequels, it had a poor critical reception, and it was considered the worst of the four films.
+Like the other sequels, it had a poor critical reception.

 The Crow: 2037 was a planned sequel written and scheduled to be directed by Rob Zombie in the late 1990s; however, it was never made.

-Remake
+Reboot

-On April 1, 2022, a new attempt at a remake was announced by The Hollywood Reporter, with Bill Skarsgård set to star as Draven, Rupert Sanders directing, and Edward R. Pressman and Malcolm Gray co-producing.
-Days later, the site also reported that FKA Twigs had been cast as Draven's fiancée.
-In July 2022, production on the remake was reportedly underway in Prague, Czech Republic.
-By August 26, 2022, Danny Huston was cast in an undisclosed role.
+On April 1, 2022, a new attempt at a remake was announced by The Hollywood Reporter, with Bill Skarsgård starring as Eric, Rupert Sanders directing, and Edward R. Pressman and Malcolm Gray co-producing.
+Days later, the site also reported that FKA Twigs had been cast as Shelly.
+In July 2022, production on the reboot was reportedly underway in Prague, Czech Republic.
+By August 26, 2022, Danny Huston was cast as Vincent Roeg.
 On September 16, 2022, the film wrapped production.